cfsworkload/smart-home-monitor/README.md

 ## Import tables into dashDB

-We now need to import all of our sample data into dashDB.
+We now need to create and fill our tables in **dashDB**.
+One table with the data on insurance approved electricians and the other with historical data on customers churning from the insruance company based on energy use.

 1. Navigate to your Jazz Hub project and download the two .csv files in the root directory.
 2. Navigate to your **dashDB** instance in the {App-name}-back-end's dashboard and launch dashboard